AdaCore/spark2014/docs/ug/usage.rst

 ..   prove       Prove subprogram contracts and absence of run-time errors

-In modes ``detect`` and ``force``, GNATprove does not read the ALI files to compute an accurate set of global variables read and written in each subprogram.
-Hence, its detection of subprograms in Alfa may be slightly more optimistic than the reality.
-When generating VCs, on the contrary, the detection is accurate.
+In modes ``detect`` and ``force``, GNATprove does not compute an accurate set of global variables read and written in each subprogram.
+Hence, its detection of subprograms in Alfa might be slightly more optimistic than the reality.
+When using mode ``check`` on the contrary, the detection is accurate.

-Although reporting is only triggered in mode ``check``, all combinations of options are allowed.
+Although --report has only some effect in mode ``check``, all combinations of options are allowed.

 Output
 ------

-In mode ``detect``, GNATprove prints on the standard output the :ref:`project statistics`.
+In mode ``detect``, GNATprove prints only the :ref:`project statistics` on the standard output.
+All other detection information is to be found in the ``<name>.alfa`` files mentioned below.

-In mode ``force``, GNATprove prints on the standard output error messages for violations of Alfa, and warning messages for unimplemented features.
+In mode ``force``, GNATprove prints on the standard output error messages for Alfa subset violations, and warning messages for unimplemented features.

 In mode ``check`` and report ``fail``, GNATprove prints on the standard output error messages for unproved VCs.